 After the initial disclosure, your partner will need certain things from you.
 Not all at once, and not perfectly.
 But these matter:

-“This is not about you.”
-Partners often internalize porn use as a reflection of their attractiveness, their worth, or their adequacy.
-They need to hear (clearly and repeatedly) that your porn use is about your patterns and coping mechanisms, not about anything they lack.
+"The pattern is mine to address."
+Partners often internalize porn use as a reflection of their attractiveness, worth, or adequacy.
+They need to hear clearly and repeatedly that your porn use comes from your patterns and coping mechanisms, and that their worth is not what caused it.

-“I’m not asking you to fix this.”
-Your partner is not your therapist or your accountability partner (unless they explicitly choose that role).
+"I am not asking you to fix this."
+Your partner is not your therapist or your accountability partner unless they explicitly choose that role.
 They need to know you have a plan and support beyond them.

-“I’m willing to answer your questions.”
-Not “I’ll tell you everything right now,” but “when you have questions, I’ll be honest.”
+"I am willing to answer your questions."
+A better frame than "I will tell you everything right now" is "when you have questions, I will be honest."
 This gives them agency and time.

 "This is what I'm doing about it."
 A plan.
 Concrete steps.
 Blocking tools, accountability, therapy, replacement habits.
 Your partner needs to see that disclosure is the beginning of action, not just a confession.

-“I know rebuilding trust takes time.”
-Don’t rush them.
-Don’t get frustrated that they’re still upset weeks later.
-You broke trust over months or years.
-It doesn’t rebuild in days.
+"I know rebuilding trust takes time."
+Do not rush them.
+Do not get frustrated that they are still upset weeks later.
+Trust that was damaged over months or years does not rebuild in days.

 What your partner is going through

-Understanding your partner’s experience isn’t optional; it’s essential for recovery to work within the relationship.
+Understanding your partner's experience is essential for recovery to work within the relationship.

 Betrayal trauma is real.
-For many partners, discovering porn use (especially secretive, compulsive use) triggers a response that looks a lot like trauma.
-Hypervigilance, intrusive thoughts, difficulty sleeping, checking your phone, emotional volatility.
-This isn’t them being dramatic.
-It’s a genuine psychological response to a perceived breach of safety.
+For many partners, discovering porn use, especially secretive or compulsive use, triggers a response that looks a lot like trauma.
+Hypervigilance, intrusive thoughts, difficulty sleeping, checking your phone, and emotional volatility can all show up.
+These are genuine psychological responses to a perceived breach of safety.

 They may go through stages.
 Shock, anger, sadness, questioning everything, testing you, slowly rebuilding.
-This isn’t linear.
+This process is not linear.
 They might seem fine one week and devastated the next.
-That’s normal.

 They need their own support.
 Your partner may benefit from talking to a therapist, a trusted friend, or a support community for partners of people with compulsive sexual behavior.
 Encourage this.
-Their healing shouldn’t depend entirely on your recovery going well.
+Their healing should not depend entirely on your recovery going well.

 Navigating recovery together

-Once disclosure has happened and the initial shock has settled, the real work begins: recovering together without making the relationship itself a casualty.
+Once disclosure has happened and the initial shock has settled, the work becomes recovering together without making the relationship carry everything.

 Be transparent without being burdensome.
-Your partner probably wants to know how recovery is going, but they don’t want to be your daily confessional.
+Your partner may want to know how recovery is going, but they may not want to be your daily confessional.
 Find the right cadence: a weekly check-in, or simply being open when they ask.
 Let them set the frequency based on what they need.

-Don’t use relapse as a weapon, and don’t let them either.
+Keep relapse discussions specific.
 If you relapse, tell your partner honestly.
-But a relapse isn’t ammunition for future arguments, and it’s not proof that you “don’t really care.”
-It’s a setback in a process that has setbacks.
+A relapse should not become ammunition for future arguments or proof that you do not care.
+It is a setback in a process that has setbacks.
 How you respond to it matters more than the slip itself.

 Rebuild intimacy gradually.
-Porn often damages sexual connection in relationships.
+Porn often damages sexual connection in relationships, and for many men that includes porn-induced erectile dysfunction that takes time to reverse.
 Your partner may feel compared, inadequate, or disconnected.
-Rebuilding physical intimacy requires patience, communication, and sometimes professional help.
-Don’t rush it.
-Don’t avoid it.
-Talk about it.
+Rebuilding physical intimacy requires patience, communication, and sometimes professional help, and the recovery arc for healthy sexuality after quitting porn is longer than many people expect.
+Move gradually and keep talking about it.

 Protect against surveillance dynamics.
-Some couples fall into a pattern where the partner monitors the person’s every move: checking phones, questioning absences, controlling internet access.
-This is understandable but ultimately corrosive.
-It creates a parent-child dynamic that kills both trust and attraction.
+Some couples fall into a pattern where the partner monitors the person's every move: checking phones, questioning absences, controlling internet access.
+This is understandable after trust has been damaged, but it can become corrosive.
 If monitoring is happening, address it openly and consider involving a therapist.

 When to involve a therapist